 The range of the response to micronutrients can vary from a small but noticeable improvement to a substantial and dramatic life changing improvement.
 Based on short-term trials, about 50% show a meaningful and clinically important change.
 Others show a more modest improvement.
 A minority (probably about 20%) do not respond at all.
 Our research shows that the number of people responding goes up the longer they stay on the micronutrients.
 One appealing aspect of the approach is that people report very few side effects and they tend to be mild and transient.
 This research has been done on many different psychiatric conditions, ranging from bipolar disorder to ADHD to anxiety to stress.

-All our studies have ethical approval from the University of Canterbury Human Ethics Committee and the Southern Regional Ethics Committee.
+All our studies have ethical approval from the University of Canterbury Human Ethics Committee and the Health and Disabilities Ethics Committee.